jwaliszko/ExpressiveAnnotations/README.md

         return /^(A|B|AB|0)[\+-]$/.test(group);
     });
 ```
-For a single function name multiple signatures can be defined.
+Many signatures can be defined for a single function name.
 Types are not taken under consideration as a differentiating factor though.
 Methods overloading is based on the number of arguments only.
 Functions with the same name and exact number of arguments are considered as ambiguous.
 The next issue important here is the fact that custom methods take precedence over built-in ones.
 If exact signatures are provided built-in methods are simply overridden by new definitions.

 #####<a id="how-to-cope-with-dates-given-in-non-standard-formats">How to cope with dates given in non-standard formats?</a>